Iteam1337/guidelines/DOCKER-CLOUD.md

 Here is a good stack file template.

-Let's say your stack is called *IteamAPI* and you are deploying a production stack.
+Let's say your stack is called *IteamAPI_production* and you are deploying a production stack.

 ```
-iteamapi_api_prod:
+iteamapi_api_production:
   expose:
     - '80'
   environment: